-Contractual alimony is the only one of the three types of spousal support that actually contains the word “alimony.”
+Contractual alimony is the only one of the three types of spousal support that contains the word “alimony.”
 This type of support is negotiated between you and your spouse in mediation rather than decided by a judge.
-The nice part about negotiation is that you and you spouses have direct control over how much is paid, how often and for how long.
-Once you go to court you lose a ton of autonomy when it comes to things like that.
+The nice part about negotiation is that you and your spouses have direct control over how much is paid, how often, and for how long.
+Once you go to court, you lose a ton of autonomy when it comes to things like that.

-You should come prepared to mediation with a household budget showing why you are asking for the sum of money that you are requesting your spouse to pay you.
-Keep in mind that it is your minimum basic needs that have to be met, not something extravagant.
-The foundation of a successful push for contractual alimony is: a big income gap between you and your spouse, the inability to go out and earn a living for yourself in the immediate future, the need to go back to school to finish/start a degree or certification, your having a disability or caring for a child with a disability.
-If you have any of these scenarios playing themselves out in your life then you have a chance to be successful in a push to negotiate for contractual alimony.
+It would help if you came prepared to mediate with a household budget showing why you are asking for the sum of money you are requesting your spouse to pay you.
+Keep in mind that your minimum basic needs have to be met, not something extravagant.
+The foundation of a successful push for contractual alimony is a significant income gap between you and your spouse, the inability to go out and earn a living for yourself in the immediate future, the need to go back to school to finish/start a degree or certification, your having a disability or caring for a child with a disability.
+If you have any of these scenarios playing themselves out in your life, then you have a chance to be successful in a push to negotiate for contractual alimony.

-Spousal maintenance is the other option you have when considering post divorce spousal support.
-Spousal maintenance would be ordered by a judge as a result of the trial.
-Here, the judge follows the Texas Family Code much more closely when ordering that these amounts be paid.
-If your marriage has lasted for fewer than ten years you are not eligible to be paid spousal maintenance unless your spouse has been convicted of acts of family violence or been placed on deferred adjudication related to these sort of actions.
+Spousal maintenance is the other option you have when considering post-divorce spousal support.
+A judge would order spousal maintenance as a result of the trial.
+Here, the judge follows the Texas Family Code much more closely when ordering to pay these amounts.
+Suppose your marriage has lasted for fewer than ten years.
+In that case, you are not eligible to be delivered spousal maintenance unless your spouse has been convicted of acts of family violence or been placed on deferred adjudication related to these sorts of actions.

 20% of your spouse’s average monthly income or $5,000 (whichever) amounts to less money would be the maximum monthly payout you could expect to be awarded.
-Keep in mind that the judge would limit the award to the minimum amount that you would need to meet your basic needs.
-The judge will need to hear testimony on your budget and you would need to bring in a basic budget form to show him how your prospects for the time period immediately after your divorce would not allow for you to meet your needs on your own.
+Keep in mind that the judge would limit the award to the minimum amount needed to meet your basic needs.
+The judge will need to hear testimony on your budget, and you would need to bring in a primary budget form to show him how your prospects for the period immediately after your divorce would not allow you to meet your needs on your own.

-Marriages that lasted at least 10-20 years are eligible for 5 years of post-divorce maintenance.
-Seven years of maintenance maximum is allowable for marriages of 20-30 years in length.
-30 plus year marriages are eligible for 10 years of maintenance.
-Finally, if you are disabled or care for a disabled child and are unable to work as a result, you can be ordered to receive spousal maintenance that lasts for an indefinite period.
+Marriages that lasted at least 10-20 years are eligible for five years of post-divorce maintenance.
+Seven years of maintenance maximum is allowable for weddings of 20-30 years in length.
+Thirty-plus-year marriages are suitable for ten years of maintenance.
+Finally, if you are disabled or care for a disabled child and are unable to work.
+As a result, you can be ordered to receive spousal maintenance that lasts for an indefinite period.

 Thank you for stopping by our blog today.
-If you have any questions about the material that we shared with you please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity to ask questions and receive direct feedback about your particular circumstances.
+If you have any questions about the material that we shared with you, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+These consultations are an excellent opportunity to ask questions and receive direct feedback about your particular circumstances.